 Provide tachinid flies with a diversity of nectar-rich flowers and they’ll be more than happy to help you out in the garden.
 And all they ask in return is for you to eliminate pesticides so there will be plenty of host insects around for their egg-laying needs… oh, and they’d also be appreciative of the occasional high five.

-For more about beneficial insects in the garden, pick up a copy of my book, Attracting Beneficial Bugs to Your Garden: A Natural Approach to Pest Control (2014, Timber Press, winner of the 2015 American Horticultural Society’s Book Award) or my book Good Bug Bad Bug (St. Lynn’s Press, 2011 2nd ed).
+For more about beneficial insects in the garden, pick up a copy of my book, Attracting Beneficial Bugs to Your Garden: A Natural Approach to Pest Control (2nd Edition, Cool Springs Press, winner of the 2015 American Horticultural Society’s Book Award) or my book Good Bug Bad Bug (St. Lynn’s Press, 2011 2nd ed).

 You can also read more about beneficial insects in these articles: